-I look forward to seeing/meeting you all on September th for our first practice to kick off what is sure to be a fun season!
-Stay tuned for more details from me on the game schedule.
-If you have any questions at any point, please do not hesitate to contact me by phone or email.
+I look forward to seeing/meeting you all on April \\th for our first practice to kick off what is sure to be a fun season!
+If you have any questions at any point, please do not hesitate to contact me by phone, text or email.

-Best regara ls, "Coach ""
+Best regards,

+"Coach \\\\""